GeorgeK4ss/whatsapp-routing-url/README.md

 4. **WhatsApp redirects not working**
    - Verify phone numbers are in E.164 format (without +)
    - Check numbers are valid WhatsApp numbers
    - Test with force parameters

+5. **Telegram redirects not working**
+   - Verify channel names are valid (5-32 characters, alphanumeric and underscores only)
+   - Check channels exist and are accessible
+   - Test with force parameters

 ### Debug Mode